betaglot/plantabeta/docs/dev/Contribute.md

 ## How you can contribute

-Depending on your interests and skills, you can contribute in a number of different ways.
-For example, if you want to contribute to CPython, you can:
+### Do you like planning events?

+- Organize workshops or meetups about Plantbeta
+- Organize Plantbeta's first conference

+### Do you like to design?

+- Restructure layouts to improve Plantbeta’s usability
+- Put together a style guide to help Plantbeta have a consistent visual design
+- Create art for t-shirts or a new logo

+### Do you like to write?

+- Write and improve Plantbeta’s documentation
+- Curate a folder of examples showing how Plantbeta is being used
+- Write tutorials for Plantbeta
+- Write a translation for Plantbeta’s documentation

+### Do you like to code?

+- Fix code bugs
+- Write unit tests for the [Tutorial section](/tutorial/Overview)

+### Do you like visual media?

+### Do you like organizing?

+- Link to duplicate issues, and suggest new issue labels, to keep things organized
+- Go through open issues and suggest closing old ones
+- Ask clarifying questions on recently opened issues to move the discussion forward

 - Give video
 - Give photos
 - Answer research questions
 - Make business connections
 - Make academic connections
-- Add content
-- Fix code bugs
-- Write unit tests for  in the [Tutorial section](/tutorial/Overview)

 - Write documentation for functions in the standard library

 If you want to contribute in other areas, you can: